TinzyWinzy/darbitlogistics/task.md

    - Block delivery updates when quota is exceeded (unless on Enterprise)

 3. **Subscription Logic**:
-   - On user sign-up, assign “Starter” trial tier for 7 days
+   - On user sign-up, assign "Starter" trial tier for 7 days
    - After trial, require upgrade to continue
    - Allow admin to manually change tiers (no full payment gateway needed in MVP)